Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 • Activity peaks during the summer, with members reaching their highest usage in September 2021 (385,779 rides), while casual riders peak earlier in July 2021 (435,779 rides).
 This pattern suggests that casual riders are more influenced by seasonal and recreational factors, whereas members maintain relatively consistent, routine-driven usage throughout the year.

-# Phase 5 – Share
+## Insights

 <img width="1200" height="1200" alt="Riders&#39; Analysis" src="https://github.com/user-attachments/assets/05911bdb-02ae-44e8-b310-db4a1cef538d" />

-## Key Insights

-From the analysis, several actionable insights emerge:
+From the analysis and the Tableau dashboard, several actionable insights emerge:

 •	Behavioral Gap: Casual riders and members use the service for fundamentally different purposes (leisure vs. utility).